 An international effort to end the brutal slaughter of dolphins in Peru has been initiated by BlueVoice.org and Peruvian-based Mundo Azul.
 The campaign is aimed at fishing practices that rely on killing dolphins to use as shark bait.

-Video of the slaughter of dolphins and the catch of undersized sharks off the coast of Peru was obtained by the Peruvian NGO Mundo Azul in cooperation with Florida-based BlueVoice.
-Based on calculations of the number of fishing boats and undercover testimony documenting the numbers of dolphins taken it is estimated that between five and fifteen thousand dolphins are killed yearly.
+Video of the slaughter of dolphins and the catch of undersized sharks off the coast of Peru was obtained in a daring undercover operation by Mundo Azul’s Stefan Austermuhle Based on calculations of the number of fishing boats and undercover testimony documenting the numbers of dolphins taken it is estimated that between five and fifteen thousand dolphins are killed yearly.

 BlueVoice and Mundo Azul have conducted undercover surveys of the sale of dolphin meat and found several locations where illegal sales were taking place.
-But the number was few relative to years past, perhaps indicating the sale of dolphin meat is being driven underground.
-There will be continuous surveys of fish markets over the coming months ana network of concerned citizens has been formed to report violations of dolphin protection laws to Mundo Azul's office in Lima.
+There will be continuous surveys of fish markets over the coming months and a network of concerned citizens has been formed to report violations of dolphin protection laws to Mundo Azul's office in Lima.

 In addition to footage of dolphins being harpooned, our team has come back with shocking footage of shark finning in Peru.
 Sharks – most of them undersized – are brought to shore and finned.

 And we shot heart-wrenching footage of baby sharks being marketed for ceviche.
 Peru is well on its way to wiping out the shark populations along its coast.
 The government is doing NOTHING to stop it.
 We believe our efforts can change that.